joaquinperaza/pointaloon/README.md

 - Google Project Loon Team for their amazing work

 ### Disclaimer
-We are neither part nor supported by Google Project Loon, however we are pleased to work with everyone.
+We are neither part nor supported by Google Project Loon; furthermore, we are pleased to work with everyone.

 ### Contributors
 Any contribution will be welcommed